lwojcik/react-twitch-ext-onauthorized/CONTRIBUTING.md

 ### Testing

-For automated unit testing, Fastify-twitch-ebs-tools uses [Jest](https://jestjs.io/).
+For automated unit testing, React-twitch-ext-onauthorized uses [Jest](https://jestjs.io/).
 All code related to testing is contained in `tests` folder which mimicks the structure of `src` directory.
 Names of test files follow the following pattern: `nameOfRelevantSourceFile.test.ts`.

 Testing is done via: